ajbanjara/Wireshark/FieldbusProtocolFamily.md

 ## Ether-S-Bus

-<span id="Ether-S-Bus-1" class="anchor"></span> Ether-S-Bus is a successor of the S-Bus {: #S-Bus} protocol developed and introduced by the company Saia-Burgess Controls AG.
+<span id="Ether-S-Bus-1" class="anchor"></span> Ether-S-Bus is a successor of the S-Bus <span class="anchor" id="S-Bus"></span> protocol developed and introduced by the company Saia-Burgess Controls AG.
 Ether-S-Bus is used for the communication to and between PLCs (Programmable Logic Controller) manufactured by Saia-Burgess Controls Ltd. A dissector for [EtherSBus](/EtherSBus) exists.
 Note that there is no relation to the S-Bus common in the ISDN technology.

 ## Ether-S-I/O